A satirical take on Indians traveling abroad

 The reason of a sudden change of heart is not because Indian mom’s urinary bladder mystically became XXL from XS but because she saw a paid Toilet signboard.
-Her brahmanical upbringing will never approve 1.5 € expense on a WC.
+Her Brahmanical upbringing will never approve 1.5 € expense on a WC.
 That’s utter waste of money.
-So instead of relieving her pressure she decides to show restraint.
+So instead of relieving her pressure, she decides to show restraint.
 She’ll not spend more than 50 cents and when it’s FREE she would use it even if she doesn’t need to.
 Her mantra – anything FREE must not be missed and anything that costs should be avoided.

-I am sure you would have encountered many such incidents where Indians traveling abroad become Traveling Mathematicians as soon as they set foot on foreign shores.
+I am sure you would have encountered many such incidents where people traveling abroad become Traveling Mathematicians as soon as they set foot on foreign shores.
 Here are few unique behaviours I noticed during my travels:

 FULL PAISA VASOOL IN-FLIGHT ENTERTAINMENT